kdobrien/tidyDataProject/samsungCodeBook.md

 * The subject and activity have been added into the data set rather than being provided as separate files
 * Only the mean and standard deviation values are included with this data set.

+Refer to the README.md file for information on how the data was transformed.

 ## Data Elements

 * **subject** - the test subject (1 to 30) that performed the activity